adventuresin9/ShatFS/README.md

 In /mnt/shat are the files;
 + tempp and press are tempurature in C and pressure in hPa from the LSP25H
 + temph and humid are temperature in C and humidity in %RH from the HTS221
-+ accel, gyro, and mag are the 9 axis of teh LSM9DS1
++ accel, gyro, and mag are the 9 axis of the LSM9DS1
 + led lets you write to the 8x8 LED grid

 ## ToDo